safesit23/INT214-Statistics/workshop/02-Basic-R.md

 ## Assignment

-Create and script file `HW01_63130500xxx.R` and push your solution in this file and answer by using comment.
+Create script file `HW01_63130500xxx.R` and do exercise in this file and answer by using comment.
 Example

 ```
 # Example 0